 - From Study Block 6 2025, 11800 Applied Policy Report PG has been changed to a restricted choice unit.
-Students who have already completed 11800 do not complete any further restricted choice units.
+Students who

 In addition to course requirements, in order to successfully complete your course you must meet the inherent requirements.
 Please refer to the inherent requirements statement applicable to your course